hubotio/hubot/docs/adapters.md

 # Adapters

-Adapters are the interface to the service you want your hubot to run on.
+Adapters are the interface to the service you want your 'botforge' to run on.

-Hubot includes two official adapters:
+Botforge includes two official adapters:

 * [Shell](./adapters/shell.md), i.e. for use with development
 * [Campfire](./adapters/campfire.md)